mcdaley/RNGestureHandlerDemo/README.md

 An example React Native app that demonstrates how to use React Navigation to setup the layout for an app.
 The demo will show:

-* Tabbed Navigation
+[x] * Tabbed Navigation
-* Stacked Navigation
+[x] * Stacked Navigation
-* Drawer Navigation
-* Modal Windows
 * Header Styling
-  - Text
+  [x] - Text
   - Buttons/Icons/Images
   - Search Window
+* Format Header Title using Selected Item
+* Drawer Navigation
+* Modal Windows
-* Bottom Tab Styling
+[x] * Bottom Tab Styling
-  - Text
+  [x] - Text
-  - Images/Icons
+  [x] - Images/Icons
 * Authentication Flow
   - Sign Up
   - Sign In
   - Forgot Password

+## To Do
+* Figure out how to add the default header to the createBottomTabNavigator section.
+I have added the header styling to the createStackNavigation, which is OK for now.